A nose fracture is a break in the bone or cartilage over the bridge, or in the sidewall or septum (structure that divides the nostrils) of the nose.

 Get medical help right away if:

-Wear protective headgear while playing contact sports, riding bicycles, skateboards, roller skates, or rollerblades.
+Wear protective headgear while playing contact sports, or riding bicycles, skateboards, roller skates, or rollerblades.

 Use seat belts and appropriate car seats when driving.